margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the boys playing outside
 * Grateful for the stories of African Americans in Spain
 * Grateful for all the girls at Camp Nakanawa
+* Grateful to pick up trash
+* Grateful for family members
+* Grateful for church members
+* Grateful for medieval history
+* Grateful for friends from DC
 * Grateful for the people in the Courthouse
 * Grateful for the advertisement **Can you see me?**
 * Grateful for the walking challenge in the Sun with a friend from UVA